Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Introduction and the architecture of the proof

-The space ${\cal B}_n(\F)_\Q$ is an ind-$\Q$-vector space.
-Denote by ${\cal B}_n(\F)_\Q^\vee$ its linear dual, which is a pro-$\Q$-vector space.
-Conjecture \ref{FRC} below is a part of the Freeness Conjecture, see \cite{G91a}, \cite[Conjecture 1.20]{G91b}.
+The space ${\cal B}_n(\F)$ is a vector space.
+Denote by ${\cal B}_n(\F)^\vee$ its linear dual.
+Conjecture \ref{FRC} below is a part of the Freeness Conjecture \cite[Conjecture 1.20]{Gon94a}.
 It describes the relation between the classical polylogarithms and all mixed Tate motives.
 Consider the graded ideal of the Lie algebra ${\rm L}_{\bullet}(\F)$: